deanwampler/Contract4J5/contract4j5/README.txt

 *** v0.5.1 May 19, 2006

-Added examples to the build process of doing binary and load-time weaving, in addition to the compile time weaving in the 0.5.0 examples.
+Added examples to the build process of doing binary (jar) and load-time weaving, in addition to the compile time weaving in the 0.5.0 examples.
 "Binary" weaving is weaving done after compiling all code, using a post-compilation weaving step.
 It is useful for organizations that prefer to use javac for all java files.
 Load-time weaving is done as the application loads class files, using a special "java agent" for this purpose.
 See the section "Invocation and Configuration of